JesseCoretta/go-schemax/README.md

 | [![RFC 4524](https://img.shields.io/badge/RFC-4524-blue?cacheSeconds=500000)](https://datatracker.ietf.org/doc/html/rfc4524)  |  ⁿ/ₐ  |  ⁿ/ₐ  |  ✅  |  ✅  |  ⁿ/ₐ  |  ⁿ/ₐ  |  ⁿ/ₐ  |
 | [![RFC 4530](https://img.shields.io/badge/RFC-4530-blue?cacheSeconds=500000)](https://datatracker.ietf.org/doc/html/rfc4530)  |  ✅  |  ✅  |  ✅  |  ⁿ/ₐ  |  ⁿ/ₐ  |  ⁿ/ₐ  |  ⁿ/ₐ  |
 | [![RFC 5020](https://img.shields.io/badge/RFC-5020-blue?cacheSeconds=500000)](https://datatracker.ietf.org/doc/html/rfc5020)  |  ⁿ/ₐ  |  ⁿ/ₐ  |  ✅  |  ⁿ/ₐ  |  ⁿ/ₐ  |  ⁿ/ₐ  |  ⁿ/ₐ  |

+## A note about test latency

+The go-schemax package contains well over two hundred unit tests/examples.
+When performing a full run of `go test`, it takes approxiately one (1) second to complete.
+The reason it is so slow is due to the elaborate nature in which some of the tests are conducted.

+go-schemax is written to be extremely resilient in terms of operational stability.
+Many safeguards and balance-checks are performed at many junctures.
+This creates test coverage difficulties, meaning that certain error conditions simply cannot be triggered through ordinary means because the "higher layers" do a (really) good job at preventing such conditions.
+The result is an unflattering code coverage grade.

+Therefore, rather extraordinary measures are required to mitigate coverage issues, such as re-enveloping (or re-casting) instances to try and "trick" the underlying `stackage.Stack` type into accepting something undesirable.
+This, and many other bizarre procedures, can be observed in the `_codecov` test functions found throughout the various `*_test.go` files.

+Even worse, some of the `Example` functions perform **repeated imports of the ENTIRE SCHEMA LIBRARY** -- just for the benefit of certain examples.
+As such, a lot more is happening within these tests than a user would normally trigger under ordinary conditions.
+Understand this is intentional, and is meant to ensure that go-schemax remains quick and snappy regardless.

+As such, latency in tests run by this package probably won't be observed under ordinary (real-life) circumstances.